abstractspoon/ToDoList_Dev/_Ideas/Individual_task_locking.md

 * Checking-out the entire tasklist will still be required for adding, deleting and moving tasks
 * Files for each checked-out task will be stored in a folder having the same name as the tasklist but with the extension '.SourceControl'

+## Problems ##

+* I can see a possible conflict arising when someone has a task checked out and then someone else checks out the entire tasklist and modifies the same task.
+In such a case the person with the single task checked out would always 'win' because before they could merge their changes into the tasklist the other would need to have already checked-in the tasklist.
+Perhaps in fact this could be avoided by ensuring that the individual checked-out tasks would be locked against changes by the person who has checked out the whole tasklist.
+This would then mean that the user with the checked-out tasklist would need to actively monitor the '.SourceControl' folder (see above) so that the lock states could be kept synchronised.

 ## Processes ##